billsix/cprogrammingbook/doc/09-Libraries.rst

 The longjmp function executes correctly in the contexts of interrupts, signals and any of their associated functions.
-If longjmp is invoked from a function called as a result of a signal arriving while handling another signal, the behaviour is undefined.
+If longjmp is invoked from a function called as a result of a signal arriving while handling another signal, the behavior is undefined.

 It's a serious error to longjmp to a function which